BenziAhamed/todo/README.md

 	* Once you define a setup folder, all your existing todo database file will be moved over to the new location, and you can resume working with Todo.
 You can use the setup command multiple times.
 The todo database file is a simple text based format, you can open it and view it in your favourite text editor.
 (The format is YAML)
 * `reset` As the name suggests, resets your Todo workflow (clears all todo items, resets the location of your todo database file to the default location)
-* `export` Will allow you to export your todo list as plain text.
-Two options are available:
+* `export` Will allow you to export your todo list as plain text, or specific tags if you use multiple tags
-	* Export todo list to a .taskpaper file
-	* Export todo list in classic plain text/taskpaper format to clipboard
 * `import (file mode)` Use this option and specify a text file to import contents from that.
 You can import a plain text .txt file with todo items listed one per line, or you can import a .taskpaper file.
 Some limitations exist for the Taskpaper file import - no support for subprojects, notes, and project names cannot have spaces in them, and are mapped to a Todo tag.
 * `import (from clipboard)` This option will allow you to import the contents of your clipboard, rather than from a file
 * `features` keyword will allow you to switch on various features.
+* `format` will allow you to set the default format of new todo lists.

 ## Features